lefela444/Vocabulary.com-AutoBot/README.md

 # About Vocabulary.com Bot (Working)
 You are tired for making vocabulary.com assignments?
 You want to do something else but you can't because you have an homework?
 BOTS ARE SOLUTION!
 With this bot, you can pass: AUDIO and TEXT challenge.

-WARINGING: THE BOT HAVE ONLY 80% OF SUCCESS RATE.
-IT CAN CRASH AT ANY MOMENT.
-STILL ON DEVELOPEMENT.
-WHEN YOU ARE AT ABOUT 80%.
-CHECK IF THE BOT CAN STILL SOLVE OR YOU WILL NEED TO DO IT BY YOUR SELF!
+**WARINGING: THE BOT HAVE ONLY 80% OF SUCCESS RATE. <br> IT CAN CRASH AT ANY MOMENT.
+STILL ON DEVELOPEMENT. <br> WHEN YOU ARE AT ABOUT 80%. <br> CHECK IF THE BOT CAN STILL SOLVE OR YOU WILL NEED TO DO IT BY YOUR SELF!**

 # [UPDATED] BETA v1.1 [The code will be updated if needed!]

 Automatically solves "Vocabulary.com" Assignments.